skypjack/entt/docs/md/entity.md

 ## Groups

-Groups are meant to iterate multiple components at once and to offer a faster alternative to multi component views.<br/>
+Groups are meant to iterate multiple components at once and to offer a faster alternative to multi type views.<br/>
 Groups overcome the performance of the other tools available but require to get the ownership of components and this sets some constraints on pools.
 On the other side, groups aren't an automatism that increases memory consumption,